From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 The facades of the tall town buildings are varying shades of ochre and pink highlighted with dark green woodwork.
 Corfu has been occupied by many powers over the centuries, each leaving its mark on the city’s architecture (especially the British, the French, and the Venetians).
 You’ll find handsome cobbled streets, yacht clubs, a cricket ground, and homegrown ginger beer.

 The Old Town area is large and atmospheric.
 One of the things I love about it is that it still feels like a local’s city; it hasn’t yet been hollowed out by Airbnb and tourist restaurants.
-A visit to the Old Town is a popular excursion for tourists on the island so the main streets are lined with souvenir shops, although it doesn’t take much to get away from the crowds.
+It’s still busy – a visit to the Old Town is a popular excursion for tourists on the island so the main streets are lined with souvenir shops, however it doesn’t take much to get away from the crowds.
+It feels classier than Rhodes Town, more local than Chania.

 There are some great places to stay in the city, and in the Old Town especially (or very nearby), but they do book up quickly.
-Outside the Old Town, there are a few areas with charm worth checking for accommodation – I particularly like Garitsa.
+Outside the Old Town, there are a few areas with charm worth checking for accommodation – I particularly like Garitsa, it has a proper villagey feel.
 To the north, you have Mandouki and the port areas, to the south the scenic sprawl of Kanoni and Perama (this is the hilly green area you see as the plane comes in to land).

 If you’re visiting Corfu over the winter months (October-April) then Corfu Town is your best bet for accommodation as it’s open year-round.
 The only other towns on the island with much life in the winter are Acharavi in the north and Lefkimmi in the south.

 The airport is really close to Corfu Town, it’s a 5-10 minute drive and bus links are good.
-If you’re a light packer it’s walkable from some areas.
-Even if you have an early night, there’s no real benefit to staying outside the Old Town.
+If you’re a light packer it’s even walkable from some areas.
+Even if you have an early flight, there’s no real benefit to staying outside the Old Town though.

 Read more: Corfu Town – A Quick Guide